Water Quality Improvement Project Program

 - Process for Successful WQIP Applicants - Steps for the grant recipient to follow that should be used as a guide to help with the contracting process.

-- WQIP Documents and Forms - Information and forms for funded water quality improvement projects: workplans, municipal resolution, self-certification forms, M/WBE, sample contracts.
+- WQIP Documents and Forms - ROUND 11 (2013) - Information and forms for funded water quality improvement projects: workplans, municipal resolution, self-certification forms, M/WBE, sample contracts.

 - WQIP Document Archive - Information on previous rounds of funding for the Water Quality Improvement Project program.
 This is for informational reference purposes only.